 Each year, the Golden LEAF Foundation invites organizations from counties from a different Prosperity Zone to participate in our $11 million Community-Based Grants Initiative (CBGI).
 The process is competitive, but organizations from all counties within the Prosperity Zone will have an opportunity to apply.

 The CBGI is designed to identify projects with the potential to have a significant impact.
 It is a focused process with grants targeted toward investments in the building blocks of economic growth.
-Funds are limited to projects that address job creation and economic, agriculture, workforce preparedness, and Community Competitiveness, Capacity, and Vitality.
+Funds are limited to projects that address job creation and economic investment, agriculture, and workforce preparedness.

-To kick off the CBGI, Golden LEAF partners with the NC Rural Center to provide training and coaching for project teams.
+Golden LEAF has partnered with the NC Rural Center to provide training and coaching for project teams.
 This available resource will help broaden the region’s leadership base, enhance community and regional collaborations, and develop strategic, innovative projects to transform the economy.
 Entities interested in receiving coaching should contact Golden LEAF.

-For more information on the Community-Based Grants Initiative, email CBGI@goldenleaf.org or contact Programs staff.
+For more information on the Community-Based Grants Initiative, contact Programs staff.

 Stay connected with Golden LEAF by signing up for our e-newsletter.
 You can also follow us on Twitter, Facebook, and LinkedIn.